 Figure 3.1 Illustration of a DFA that accepts palindromes of length n = 4: transition arrows not shown here would lead to a rejection of the palindrome property.
-This could be implemented, for instance, by self loops in the second and third layer.
+This could be implemented, for instance, by self loops in the second and third layer. states (in fact, it will require many more than that).
+Figure 3.1 illustrates such a construction for n = 4.
+In other words: the number of internal states must scale (at least) exponentially in half the length of the bitstrings.
 This is scary growth behavior!
-E.g. for n = 550, this lower bound on the number of distinct states becomes $2^{n/2} = 2^{225} = 5.4 \times 10^{67}$ - which is twice as large as the total number of atoms in the milky way galaxy.
+E.g. for n=550, this lower bound on the number of distinct states becomes $2^{n/2}=2^{225}=5.4\times 10^{67}$ - which is twice as large as the total number of atoms in the milky way galaxy.
 This seems to indicate that palindrome recognition with DFAs quickly becomes very expensive.
 Not in terms of runtime (the number of steps), which is always n, but in terms of internal hard-wired functionalities (the number of states required).
 We emphasize that the problem of designing DFAs that accept palindromes of a fixed (and known) length n is strictly less challenging than developing a DFA that accepts palindromes of all possible lengths.
 And we just discovered that this restricted problem already looks very challenging.
 Chances are that it doesn't get any simpler if we allow for varying input length n as well.
 However, care must be taken before jumping to conclusions.

 Warning 3.6 Failing to construct a reasonable DFA does not (yet) imply that such DFAs cannot exist.
 But for palindromes, and other similar-looking structures, it is actually possible to rigorously prove that any DFA - no matter how ingenious the design - must fail.
-We will discuss the proof idea in a future lecture or exercise challenge.
+We will present the proof idea in a future lecture. exponential growth of DFA states